Collection Development Policy

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

-6. Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
+VI.
+Libraries that make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.

 THE FREEDOM TO READ